tankmamta/Console-Finances/README.md

 # Console-Finances

 This Project Console-Finance is built purely using JavaScript,.
 I have created this using the knowledge i got during the classes and also some research that I had to do to get the final results.
 I have used For loop, if else statement to get the results.
+I have also used toFixed fuction to round the decimals to 2 digits.

 Installation
 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.